alovajs/alovajs.github.io/docs/tutorial/02-getting-started/README.md

 alova provides 10+ request strategy modules based on the [RSM](/tutorial/others/RSM) specification, which are implemented in the form of useHook.

-## Core useHook

-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/combine-framework/use-request">useRequest</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/combine-framework/use-watcher">useWatcher</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/advanced/use-fetcher">useFetcher</Link>

-## Scenario-based request strategy

-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/usePagination">usePagination</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/sensorless-data-interaction">useSQRequest</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/useForm">useForm</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/tokenAuthentication">TokenAuthentication</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/useAutoRequest">useAutoRequest</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/useCaptcha">useCaptcha</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/actionDelegationMiddleware">actionDelegationMiddleware</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/useSerialRequest">useSerialRequest</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/useSerialWatcher">useSerialWatcher</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/useRetriableRequest">useRetriableRequest</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/useUploader">useUploader</Link>
-<Link className="button button--secondary margin-bottom--xs" to="/tutorial/strategy/useSSE">useSSE</Link>

-## High flexibility

-Thanks to the high flexibility of alova, you can use it with different request libraries in the following different JS environments (the gray part will be gradually supported in the future).

-<SupportList showStatus></SupportList>
+### Alova editor extension

+Using the alova plugin in vscode can help you automatically generate request code with complete API document annotations and response types.
+In the past, you needed to query the API documentation first and constantly switch between the API documentation and the editor to write request code.
+After using the alova plugin, you no longer need to leave the editor, and you can directly use the API while checking in the editor to experience a different API usage experience.

+> For a detailed introduction to the alova plugin, please refer to [Integrated IDE plugin](/tutorial/getting-started/plugin-integration).

 ## Is there any difference?

-Unlike other request libraries, alova's goal is to make requests simpler and maintain more efficient data interaction.
+Unlike other request libraries, alova aims to make requests very simple and maintain more efficient data interaction.

 We consider both developers and App users.
-For developers, alova provides them with a simple request API and an out-of-the-box high-performance request strategy module.
-For application users, they can enjoy Alova's high-performance data interaction brings a smooth experience.
+For developers, alova provides them with the ultimate user experience, and for application users, they can enjoy the smooth experience brought by alova's high-performance data interaction.

-In addition, let’s take a look at the specific features:
+In addition, let's take a look at the specific features:

-- API design similar to axios, allowing users to learn at a lower cost;
+- Similar API design to Axios, which makes the user's learning cost lower;
-- 10+ out-of-the-box high-performance request strategies to make applications smoother;
+- High-performance client and server request strategies make the application smoother;
-- alova is lightweight, only 4kb+, which is 30%+ of axios;
-- High flexibility, alova's adapter allows alova to be used in any js environment and with any UI framework (the built-in supported UI framework is `vue/react/svelte`), and provides a unified experience and perfect code migrate;
+- High flexibility, Alova's adapter allows Alova to work with any UI framework in any JS environment, and provides a unified user experience and perfect code migration;
-- 3 caching modes and request sharing mechanism to improve request performance and reduce server pressure;
+- 2 cache modes and request sharing mechanisms to improve request performance and reduce server pressure;
-- Highly aggregated organization of API code.
-The request parameters, cache behavior, response data conversion, etc. of each API will be gathered in the same code block, which has great advantages for managing a large number of APIs;
+- High aggregation organization of API code, each API's request parameters, cache behavior, response data conversion, etc. will be gathered in the same code block, which is a great advantage for managing a large number of APIs;

-In [alova's future](/tutorial/others/future), further request simplification will be implemented.

-:::info compared to other request libraries
+:::info comparison

-You can also check out [Comparison with other request libraries](/tutorial/others/comparison) to learn more about how alova is different.
+You can also check [Comparison with other request libraries](/tutorial/others/comparison) to learn more about the differences of Alova.

 :::

+## Run in any JS environment

+Not only that, Alova is very flexible, you can use it with different request tools in any of the following JS environments (the gray part will be gradually supported in the future).

+<SupportList showStatus></SupportList>

 ## Online trial